 If you look at the front of your Discover card, you should see “Discover” with an orange dot for the “o.”
 Each network has a logo, so it’s easy to tell them apart.
 And while Discover cards are generally fine to use anywhere in the U.S., you might have trouble in certain countries abroad.
 So it’s probably best to have a backup Visa or Mastercard.

-American Express isn’t a Visa or a Mastercard.
-It’s a separate company.
-American Express, Visa and Mastercard are three of the four major card networks, the other being Discover.
 A credit card never has two networks, so you’ll never see an American Express Visa card or an American Express Mastercard.
 Furthermore, lots of the credit cards on the Amex network are actually issued by American Express itself.
-The rest come from the likes of Bank of America, USAA, Citibank and BBVA Compass.
-Visa and Mastercard, on the other hand, don’t issue any of the cards on their networks or any of the others.… read full answer
+Visa and Mastercard, on the other hand, don’t issue any credit cards.… read full answer

 American Express vs Visa and Mastercard:

-American Express issues credit cards (as does Discover).
+In addition to being a card network, American Express issues credit cards as well.
 Visa and Mastercard do not.
-So Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.
+So, Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.

-Visa and Mastercard are accepted at more than 11 million U.S. merchant locations.
-American Express added 1.6 million U.S. merchant locations in 2018, for a total of more than 10 million.
+Visa and Mastercard are accepted at7 million U.S. merchant locations.
+American Express reaches a total of 10.6 million merchants.

-Some credit card issuers have American Express, Visa and Mastercard offers.
-Those issuers include Bank of America, U.S. Bank and Wells Fargo.
+Some credit card issuers have American Express, and Visa or Mastercard offers.
+Those issuers include U.S. Bank and USAA.

-Chase, Barclays and Capital One issue Visa and Mastercard credit cards but not Amex cards.
+Citi, Chase, Bank of America, Barclays, Wells Fargo and Capital One issue Visa and Mastercard credit cards but not Amex cards.

 PNC and TD Bank only offer Visa cards, and you may find banks that are exclusive to Mastercard, too.